 Xenomics, Inc. ("Xenomics" or the "Company") is considered to be in the development stage.
 Since inception on August 4, 1999, Xenomics' efforts have been principally devoted to research and development, securing and protecting its patents and raising capital.
-From inception through October 31, 2005, Xenomics has sustained cumulative net losses of \$14,341,637.
+From inception through October 31, 2005, Xenomics has sustained cumulative net losses of \$13,577,160.
 Xenomics's losses have resulted primarily from expenditures incurred in connection with salaries and facilities cost associated with research and development activities, application and filing for regulatory approval of its proposed products, patent filing and maintenance expenses, outside accounting and legal services and regulatory, scientific and financial consulting fees as well as stock-based compensation expense.
-From inception through October 31, 2005, Xenomics has not generated any revenue from operations, expects to incur additional losses to perform further research and development activities and does not currently have any commercial molecular diagnostic products approved by the Food and Drug Administration, and does not expect to have such for several years, if at all.
+From inception through October 31, 2005, Xenomics has not generated any revenue from operations, expects to incur additional losses to perform further research and development activities and commercial molecular diagnostic products approved by the Food and Drug Administration, and does not expense to have such for several years, if at all.